Palm Beach Area Revisited: What We Loved (and What I Forgot About Florida’s Atlantic Coast)

 Lunch Sailfish Marina Restaurant

-You can pull your boat right up to get lunch.
+You can pull your boat right up to the Sailfish Marina and get lunch.
 The food was excellent, and the bar area was really cool.
 Even if you're not arriving by boat, it’s worth eating here.

 Munyon Island